 Drag Queen Story Hour (DQSH) is just what it sounds like—drag queens reading stories to children in libraries, schools, and bookstores.
 DQSH captures the imagination and play of the gender fluidity of childhood and gives kids glamorous, positive, and unabashedly queer role models.
 In spaces like this, kids are able to see people who defy rigid gender restrictions and imagine a world where people can present as they wish, where dress up is real.

 If you live in one of these three cities, contact us to bring DQSH to your library, school, summer camp, afterschool program, or bookstore!
 (And, if you’re a drag queen, please contact us if you’d like to join our program)!
-If you live somewhere else and you would like to organize your own event, please contact us for guidelines and credit Michelle Tea, RADAR Productions, and Drag Queen Story Hour in all promotional materials.
+If you live somewhere else and you would like to organize your own event, check out our guidelines and please credit Michelle Tea, RADAR Productions, and Drag Queen Story Hour in all promotional materials.